Safety and Effectiveness of Mechanical Thrombectomy Using the Anaconda ANA5 Device

 Study Summary

-The objective of this study is to assess the safety and effectiveness of mechanical thrombectomy using the ANA funnel catheter to treat people with acute ischemic stroke within 24 hours of symptom onset.
-The device facilitates the placement of other devices such as stent retrievers and intravascular catheters during the procedure.
+The objective of this study is to assess the safety and effectiveness of mechanical thrombectomy (MT) using the ANA funnel catheter in its intended use, which is to facilitate the navigation and deployment of other neurovascular devices and to allow flow arrest during mechanical thrombectomy procedures performed in subjects experiencing acute ischemic stroke (AIS) secondary to large vessel occlusion (LVO) and treated within 24 hours of symptom onset.

 Eligibility Criteria